- Conflict Zones Foreign Influence

 Bosnia and Herzegovina: A Post-War State Locked in Stasis

-Almost 30 years after the war ended, Bosnia and Herzegovina remains stuck in a system built for peace but not progress.
-This personal report looks at how ethnic divisions, political deadlock, and weak international pressure have left the country frozen in time, unable to move forward, yet too fragile to fall apart.Damir Omerbegović
+Nearly 30 years after war, Bosnia and Herzegovina remains trapped in a system built for peace, not progress.
+Ethnic divisions, political deadlock, and fading international pressure have left the country frozen in time.

 - Foreign Influence